jundalisay/sp/content/en/research/aristotle/heavens/book-3/part-03.md

 But they have never explained in detail the shapes of the various elements, except so far to allot the sphere to fire.
 Air, water, and the rest they distinguished by the relative size of the atom, assuming that the atomic substance was a sort of master-seed for each and every element.

-Now, in the first place, they make the mistake already noticed.
+They make the mistake already noticed.

 The principles which they assume are not limited in number, though such limitation would necessitate no other alteration in their theory.

-Further, if the differences of bodies are not infinite, plainly the elements will not be an infinity.
+If the differences of bodies are not infinite, plainly the elements will not be an infinity.

 Besides, a view which asserts atomic bodies must needs come into conflict with the mathematical sciences, in addition to invalidating many common opinions and apparent data of sense perception.
 But of these things we have already spoken in our discussion of time and movement.

 They are also bound to contradict themselves.
 For if the elements are atomic, air, earth, and water cannot be differentiated by the relative sizes of their atoms, since then they could not be generated out of one another.